junobuild/juno-docker/README.md

 # 📦 Juno Docker

-A Docker image for local dApp development and E2E tests with [Juno].
+A [Juno] Docker image for local dApp development and E2E tests.

 ## Introduction